2018 Update: Agroventures is now called Velocity Valley.

 The handle bars don’t function as steering isn’t required and the only brake is operated by the staff to stop you at the station.
 Our late arrival meant we didn’t have time to race each other, but it’s going to happen, winning $1000 by breaking the current record isn’t though.

-Agroventures Adventure Park is open every day from 9am – 5pm except Christmas Day.
-Single rides start at $49 ($44 web price), or do all five activities for $170 (web price).
-If you’re after a discount for individual rides check out deal sites like Bookme and Grab One, if you’re a Rotorua resident look out for Locals Weekend 2016.
-Cheers Agroventures.
+Velocity Valley is open every day from 9am – 5pm except Christmas Day.
+Single rides start at $49 or do all five activities for $219.